-Forbidden Fruit is the name of a new track made by musicians Mick Moon & YASMYN.
-Not only are both artists independent, but siblings of Estonian and Dominican Descent who produce both solo and featured compositions with the aim of subverting typical styles.
+Forbidden Fruit is the name of a new track by Mick Moon & YASMYN.
+Not only are both artists independent, but siblings of Estonian and Dominican Descent who produce solo and featured compositions with the aim of subverting typical styles.

 With the music video out now, I was given the chance of getting an exclusive look at the piece before its launch.

-The short film directed by social activist and creative Anrike Piel is reflective of the beat produced by Mick Moon – a slow jam that syncs with the mood of an aesthetically pleasing video which can be described as beautiful mysticism.
+The short film directed by social activist and creative, Anrike Piel, is reflective of the beat produced by Mick Moon – a slow jam that syncs with the mood of an aesthetically pleasing video which I personally describe as beautiful mysticism.

 “The melodies in this are really trippy, but not in an obvious way,” YASMYN explains.
 “I believe the song really lures you to listen to its many layers and harmonies, leaving you hypnotised.”

 This is defined as a new sound by the artist who strives to create interesting and innovative music in an industry where beats can at times be monotonous regardless of any strong messages.

 Mick Moon produced the beat in their apartment after purchasing full studio equipment.
 “We listened to the beat, which my brother also produce himself, started jamming and got the hook.